Molorius/ulp-forth/README.md

 Skip leading spaces.
 Parse `name` delimited by a space.
 Create an assembly definition for `name` that writes to RTC address `addr0` followed by address `addr1`.

+## System words

+`HALT` halts execution of the ULP.
+Execution will resume at the instruction immediately following the HALT on both token and subroutine threaded models.

+`MUTEX.TAKE` and `MUTEX.GIVE` takes and gives the software mutex respectively.
+The example project includes esp32 code to use this but a better way to use it needs to be written.

 # Clock words